 Stockholm-based DIANA ORVING Collections has been active in fashion shows since they started in 2007.

-Male fashion brand from Stockholm, with a large group of fans within the preppy and ‘successful’ circles.
+Male fashion brand from Stockholm by designer Markus Larsson, with a large group of fans within the preppy and ‘successful’ circles.
 Smart, practical, and multifunctional clothes.

 Raver fashion meets zoomers in the clothing line from this exciting maker of creative male fashion.